Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: Physics-Informed Reinforcement Learning: Motivations and Reward Shaping with Three Physics Terms

 \paragraph{Monotonicity of Link States} In mmWave applications, link states are of great importance \cite{yin2022millimeter, rangan2014millimeter}, which are primarily categorized into Line-of-Sight (LOS) and Non-Line-of-Sight (NLOS).
-A location $(x,y)$ (or equivalently a pose $p$) is said to be of LOS if there is a wireless signal path wherein electromagnetic waves traverse from the source to the receiver without encountering any hindrances.
-In contrast, NLOS signifies the absence of such a direct visual path.
+A location $(x,y)$ (or equivalently a pose $p$) is said to be of \textit{LOS} if there is a wireless signal path wherein electromagnetic waves traverse from the source to the receiver without encountering any hindrances.
+In contrast, \textit{NLOS} signifies the absence of such a direct visual path.
 NLOS can further be subdivided into first-order, second-order, third-order, and so forth.
 First-order NLOS (1-NLOS) implies that at least one electromagnetic wave in the wireless link undergoes a single reflection or diffraction.
 Likewise, second-order NLOS (2-NLOS) suggests at least one electromagnetic wave undergoing two instances of reflection or diffraction.
 Similar arguments apply to higher-order NLOS, denoted by $2^+$-NLOS.
+Define

-Define $\ell(p)\in\{0,1,2\}$ as the link state of the pose $p$, where the link state evaluation $0$, $1$, and $2$ represent the LOS (0-NLOS), 1-NLOS, and $2^+$-NLOS scenarios, respectively.
+as the link state of the pose $p$, where the link state evaluation $0$, $1$, and $2$ represent the LOS (0-NLOS), 1-NLOS, and $2^+$-NLOS scenarios, respectively.
 Note that the link state is a wireless terminology instead of the actual state input to be fed into RL models.
-Instead, the agent learns to infer the link state from the raw wireless input $W(p)$ \cite{yin2022millimeter}.
+Instead, the agent learns to infer the link state from the raw wireless inputs $W(p)$ \cite{yin2022millimeter}.

 \Cref{fig:principle-1} presents a distribution map of link state for indoor wireless signals.
 The purple cross represents the target location.
 The LOS coverage, by definition, is a connected area, unlike $1$-NLOS, and $2^+$-NLOS coverage.
 Hence, when the agent enters the LOS area, the shortest path to the target is the straight line connecting the two (see \Cref{fig:principle-1}), which remains within the LOS area.
 Another important observation is that the LOS area must be bordered by $1$-NLOS, which is then bordered by $2$-NLOS, and so forth.
 In other words, if the link state increases as the agent navigates, the resulting path cannot be optimal.
-This observation leads to the statement that \textit{a necessary condition for a path to be optimal is that the link state decreases monotonically along the path}, which motivates the term $C_{\rm LS} = \sum_t \max\{ 0, {\ell}_t-{\ell}_{t-1}\}$.
-The proof is included in Appendix~\ref{app:physics}.
+This observation leads to the following Theorem.